mslinn/git-stats-scala/README.md

 Ignores git repos containing a file called `.ignore.stats` in the root of the directory tree.
 Obtains git repo histories by examining the output of `git log`.
+The user name for each repository is obtained by running `git config user.name` in each repository.

 The help message is dynamically generated, so the dates shown in the help message correspond to the system clock:
 ```